 #NoMorePA #MeTooPA #TimesUpPA

-REQUIRE EMPLOYERS TO PROVIDE TRAINING TO EMPLOYEES AND TO INCLUDE UNPAID INTERNS IN THE DEFINITION OF EMPLOYEES, AND TO REQUIRE FAIR PRACTICE POSTINGS TO MENTION SEXUAL HARASSMENT
+REQUIRE EMPLOYERS TO PROVIDE TRAINING TO EMPLOYEES AND REQUIRE STANDARDIZED FAIR PRACTICE POSTINGS THAT INCLUDE EXAMPLES OF HARASSMENT AND DISCRIMINATION

 #NoMorePA #MeTooPA #TimesUpPA